 Overall it was a pharmaceutical experience that almost, but not quite, made it worth being stung in the bum by a black and white Tuscan bee.

-Tuscany travel warning #3 – if you go to Montalcino with your boyfriend or husband, you’re in terrible trouble because he will taste Brunello and from then on, will love it more than he loves you, and you will have lost him to Tuscany forever.
+Tuscany travel warning #3 – If you go to Montalcino with your boyfriend or husband, you’re in terrible trouble because he will taste Brunello wine and from then on, will love it more than he loves you, and you will have lost him to Tuscany forever.

 What to do in Tuscany activity 3: Go to the hot springs